RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

 ## Build and Run.

 1. Build
-    - Select th type of build ex `x64-debug` or "x64-release".
+    - Select the build type (e.g., `x64-Debug` or `x64-Release`).
     - Go to `Build` > `Rebuild All`.

 2. Run
     - Go to `DeBug` > `Start Without Debugging`.
-    This will run the program ans show it's main application window.
+    - This will run the program and show the main application window.
-    In the window,
-    - Go to `View` > `OpenGL`. to show Graphics Window withing main application window.
+    In the window, go to `View` > `OpenGL` to show the Graphics Window within the main application window.

 ![Output](images/vs_ide_with_build.jpg)